 Remember when we listed all the different skill sets that are required to pull off a successful marketing campaign?

-5. Your marketing manager acts as the catch-all for leadership’s ideas.
+5. Marketing acts as the catch-all for leadership’s ideas.

-It’s not uncommon for the marketing department to act as the referee for the game of “is this a good idea?” from leadership.
+It’s not uncommon for marketing to act as the referee for the game of “is this a good idea?” from sales or executive leaders.

-If leadership forces the marketing team to constantly shift priorities based on urgency, you are preventing them from bringing your business success.
+If leadership forces marketing to constantly shift priorities based on urgency, you are preventing them from bringing your business success.
 Get out of your own way and trust the experts.

-If you trust the person in your marketing seat to assess all the fantastic ideas out there, set priorities, and create a clear, actionable strategic plan, then let them do their job and focus on executing that plan.
+If you’re confident the person in your marketing seat is the right person to assess all the fantastic ideas out there, set priorities, and create a clear, actionable strategic plan, then let them do their job and focus on executing that plan.

 Okay, so your marketing manager is overwhelmed.
 Now what?